Beta-decay stable isobars

 Beta-decay stable isobars are the set of nuclides which cannot undergo beta decay, that is, the transformation of a neutron to a proton or a proton to a neutron within the nucleus.
-A subset of these nuclides are also stable with regards to double beta decay or theoretically higher simultaneous beta decay, as they have the lowest energy of all nuclides with the same mass number.
+A subset of these nuclides are also stable with regards to double beta decay or theoretically higher simultaneous beta decay, as they have the lowest energy of all isobars with the same mass number.

 This set of nuclides is also known as the line of beta stability, a term already in common use in 1965.
 This line lies along the bottom of the nuclear valley of stability.

 Introduction

 The line of beta stability can be defined mathematically by finding the nuclide with the greatest binding energy for a given mass number, by a model such as the classical semi-empirical mass formula developed by C. F. Weizsäcker.
 These nuclides are local maxima in terms of binding energy for a given mass number.

 All odd mass numbers have only one beta decay stable nuclide.

 Among even mass number, five (124, 130, 136, 150, 154) have three beta-stable nuclides.
 None have more than three; all others have either one or two.